 Here’s a collection of our favorite link building strategies, starting with the one we used to acquire our first round of organic backlinks.

 1. Provide Information That’s as Good as Money in the Bank

-The end result was an influencer marketing email template for link building that I only had to swap out two links and a screen shot, although I spent a little more time on each because they were legends –and I wanted to keep it personal.
+The end result was an influencer outreach email template for link building that I only had to swap out two links and a screen shot, although I spent a little more time on each because they were legends –and I wanted to keep it personal.

 The end of the email said something along the lines of “if you found this useful, here’s 2-3 things on our website you may want to give us a backlink to, but this isn’t a shakedown so no worries if you don’t.”